How Many Brothers Does Giannis Antetokounmpo Have?

-The Antetokounmpo surname keeps popping up this season, too.
-Thanasis Antetokounmpo joined his brother Giannis on the Milwaukee Bucks in 2019.
-Together, they earned those 2021 championship rings.
+The Antetokounmpo surname keeps popping up.
+Thanasis Antetokounmpo joined his brother Giannis Antetokounmpo on the Milwaukee Bucks in 2019.
+Together, they earned 2021 championship rings.
 Kostas Antetokounmpo also joined the NBA, first with the Dallas Mavericks and then with the Lakers.
 Although he didn’t play, Kostas won an NBA championship with LA in 2020.

 This makes three Antetokounmpo brothers in the NBA out of five total Antetokounmpo brothers.
 Born in 1994, Giannis falls right in the middle.
 Here’s what you need to know about each sibling.